melogabriel/nubank-expenses-analysis/README.md

 - Automate the download of Nubank statements using the API (if supported).
 - Add more data cleaning or transformation steps in the script.
 - Automate the data collection process via e-mail (under development)
+- Automate the data collection process using OpenAi agents (under development)

 ## License